DeepakVadgama/deepakvadgama.github.io/_posts/projects/2015-10-18-accidental-microservices.md

 It was easy to step on each other’s shoes when multiple developers access the same codebase.
 Creating branches can be helpful in such cases, but using Subversion (instead of Git) can make the merging complicated especially at scale.

 ## Build and deploy
 + Testing fixes in an environment, say UAT, required building entire codebase.
-For us, this meant close to 30 minutes of coffee break.
+For us, this meant 30 minutes of coffee break.
 + This did not scale well.
-12 developers multi-tasking bug-fixes and features additions, lead to huge number of concurrent builds and serious coffee addiction.
+12 developers multi-tasking bug-fixes and features additions, lead to huge number of concurrent builds  (along with serious coffee addiction).
 + Deploying a complete fix, might accidentally deploy other developer's partial fix.
 All the code needed to be checked-in atomically (which was difficult to enforce).
 + It became terribly important to know state of codebase, and schedule of building it; which meant lot of communication overhead within the team.

 ## Latency
 + To reduce the latency of accessing external systems we wanted to cache reference data.
-+ Was not possible with Java 6, 32-bit (yeah, tell me about it) i.e. 1.8GB heap space.
++ Was not possible with  32-bit Java (tell me about it!) i.e. 1.8GB heap space.
 + Alternative was to use external caching solutions, but our manager insisted on creating an in-house distributed cache, which we did (I’m sorry Redis, my hands were tied).

 These issues called for drastic change in architecture and processes.
 We had never heard the term microservices before, but that’s what we ended up with.
 If you are new to the term microservices, please read [Martin Fowler’s excellent introduction](http://martinfowler.com/articles/microservices.html).